Affidavit: High School Football Players Laughed, Videoed During Brutal Sexual Assault Of Teammate

 The incident in which two Bixby High School players held their teammate’s legs, another restrained his upper body and the fourth assaulted him through his shorts with a pool cue stick, is detailed in the warrant application, which was obtained by the Tulsa World Tuesday.

-The assault took place September 27 in an upstairs bedroom of the home of Kyle Wood, who at the time was superintendent of the Bixby School District, during a party that was held for the offensive line
+The assault took place September 27 in an upstairs bedroom of the home of Kyle Wood, who at the time was superintendent of the Bixby School District, during a party that was held for the offensive line.

 While the four boys participated in the sexual assault, a fifth was stationed at the door to make sure no one interrupted, according to an earlier search warrant affidavit obtained by the Tulsa World.
 Other teammates watched and laughed during the attack, the documents indicate.